oracle-livelabs/apex/apex-professional-hol14/import-export-theme.md

 ## Task 2: Import and Export Theme Styles

 The Theme Roller dialog appears, displaying the styles for your application.
-You can export and import style changes directly from Theme Roller by selecting the following options from the Additional Options menu: Import, Export, and Reset.
+You can export and import style changes directly from Theme Roller by selecting the following options from the additional options menu: Import, Export, and Reset.

 1. To import theme styles:
      - Select **Customize** from the Developer toolbar and then click **Theme Roller**.